Harald Tandrup

 Harald Tandrup (31 January 1874 in Copenhagen – 10 May 1964) was a Danish writer.
 He used the pseudonyms Claus Colding or Klavs Kolding.

 His first novel was entitled Ain-Mokra and appeared 1900.
 He also wrote Reluctant Prophet (first U.S. edition in 1939).

+His novella En Eneste Natt was adapted into the Swedish 1939 film En Enda Nataa, starring Ingrid Bergman.

-In 1946 he was excluded from the Danish Writer's Association (Danske Dramatikeres Forbund).
+In 1946 he was excluded from the Danish Writer's Association (Danske Dramatikeres Forbund), possibly for his Nazi collaboration.
+He had written for a Nazi newspaper and "scandalously" asserted that the Soviet Army had perpetrated the Katyn massacre, rather than the popular assumption in the 1940s that the Nazis were responsible; decades later he was proven correct.